THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Falsifiable Hypotheses (Detailed)

 \section{Falsifiable Hypotheses (Detailed)}

 We make three concrete claims, each paired with the evidence that would falsify it.

-\textbf{H1 (structured bias for compositional generalization):} replacing the four-engine backbone with a flat MLP (App.~\ref{app:backbone_ablation} specifies both the 0.80M and 2.75M configurations; the 2.75M flat MLP has $\approx\!1.8\times$ THEIA's chain-step capacity of 1.51M, ruling out a capacity-in-favor-of-THEIA confound), holding all other pipeline components fixed, collapses Phase~3 Gumbel-softmax end-to-end training to chance.
+\textbf{H1 (backbone reliability under discretized composition):} replacing the four-engine backbone with a flat MLP (App.~\ref{app:backbone_ablation} specifies both the 0.80M and 2.75M configurations; the 2.75M flat MLP has $\approx\!1.8\times$ THEIA's chain-step capacity of 1.51M, ruling out a capacity-in-favor-of-THEIA confound), holding all other pipeline components fixed, collapses Phase~3 Gumbel-softmax end-to-end training to chance.
 A ResMLP probe across a $2\!\times\!2$ depth$\times$expansion grid (4 configurations at $2.78$M parameters $\pm 1.5\%$; $\{4, 8\}$ blocks $\times$ $\{2d, 4d\}$ expansion; 5 seeds each) partially recovers but does not reach reliable $\geq\!99\%$ generalization: mean accuracy varies strongly by depth ($4$-block configs: $86.15\% \pm 9.17\%$ and $87.49\% \pm 19.16\%$; $8$-block configs: $97.97\% \pm 1.43\%$ and $97.95\% \pm 2.03\%$), yet only $3/20$ (config, seed) trials reach $\geq\!99\%$ as-specified ($2/19$ strict compute-matched).
 A Transformer baseline sustains $99.24\% \pm 0.34\%$ (3/5 seeds $\geq\!99\%$), and THEIA sustains $99.96\% \pm 0.04\%$ (5/5 seeds $\geq\!99.9\%$; see \S\ref{sec:chain} for Phase~1 auto-restart disclosure). \emph{Falsified by}: a flat-MLP or ResMLP variant sustaining $\geq\!99\%$ 500-step chain accuracy on a majority of compute-matched seeds under any Phase~3 learning-rate or depth/width/expansion setting beyond the tested grid (App.~\ref{app:backbone_ablation}).

 \textbf{H2 (uncertainty--verdict asymmetric propagation with causal localization):} (a) \emph{verdict-side bound}: upstream engine outputs do not encode the True/False distinction in a form decodable by a standard 2-layer MLP probe, beyond the $73.4\%$ $U$-vs-non-$U$ oracle reference, at any of Arith/Order/Set boundaries; (b) \emph{uncertainty-side preservation}: the Has-Unknown signal is decodable at every upstream boundary at accuracy $\geq\!75\%$ (substantially above the $\approx\!52\%$ majority baseline), demonstrating that the information pathway through the engines does carry input-level uncertainty; (c) \emph{causal localization}: the Logic Engine's absorption behavior on non-absorbent $T\!\to\!U$ configurations is not mediated by a residual shortcut bypassing the designated engine outputs, as verified by activation patching on matched byte-identical pairs. \emph{Architectural vs.\ learned:} operator-identity undecodability upstream ($\approx\!20\%$ chance) is fixed by construction (Eqs.~1--4) and functions as a sanity check, not an independent prediction of H2; likewise, the $73.4\%$ verdict bound is partially determined by data flow, so the non-trivial content of (a) is paired with (b), not stand-alone. \emph{Falsified by}: either an MLP probe exceeding 73.4\% verdict accuracy at the Arithmetic, Order, or Set boundary (\S\ref{sec:delayed}, Appendix~\ref{app:mechprobe}); or Has-Unknown probe accuracy falling below $75\%$ at any upstream boundary (Appendix~\ref{app:mechprobe}, Table~\ref{tab:mechprobe}); or activation patching of $\mathbf{v}_{\text{ord}}$ between matched $T\!\vee\!F$ and $U\!\vee\!F$ pairs failing to flip the prediction on a non-trivial fraction of pairs (\S\ref{sec:delayed}, Appendix~\ref{app:causal}).